ymunemasa/data-tutorials/tutorials/hortonworks/learning-the-ropes-of-the-hortonworks-sandbox/tutorial.md

 ### 1.1 Install the Sandbox <a id="install-sandbox"></a>

-Start the HDP Sandbox following the [Installation Steps](http://hortonworks.com/products/hortonworks-sandbox/#install) to start the VM.
+Start the Hortonworks Sandbox following the [Installation Steps](http://hortonworks.com/products/hortonworks-sandbox/#install) to start the VM.

 ![Lab0_1](/assets/learning-the-ropes-of-the-hortonworks-sandbox/install_hortonworks_sandbox_learning_ropes.png)